The EKOR-stratification on the Siegel modular variety with parahoric level structure: Pairs and displays

 We have a natural equivalence of categories

-that sends a display $(M, M_1, \Psi)$ to $(M, F_M)$ where $F_M$ is the Frobenius from \Cref{def:frobenius}.
+that sends a display $(M, M_1, \Psi)$ to $(M, F_M)$, where $F_M$ is the Frobenius from \Cref{def:frobenius}.
 The inverse of this equivalence is given by sending $(M, F_M)$ to $(M, M_1, \Psi)$, where

-Moreover the display corresponding to a Dieudonné module $(M, F_M)$ over $R$ is of type $(h, d)$ if and only if $M$ is a finite projective $W(R)$-module of rank $h$ and $M/F_M(M^{\sigma})$ is a finite projective $R$-module of rank $d$. \end{remark}
+Moreover, the display corresponding to a Dieudonn\'e module $(M, F_M)$ over $R$ is of type $(h, d)$ if and only if $M$ is a finite projective $W(R)$-module of rank $h$ and $M/F_M(M^{\sigma})$ is a finite projective $R$-module of rank $d$. \end{remark}

-\begin{remark}[Relation with truncated displays in the sense of Lau and Zink] Let us recall the notions of \emph{truncated pairs and displays} from \cite{lau-zink-18}, see also \cite{lau-10}.
+\begin{remark}[Relation with truncated displays in the sense of Lau and Zink] Let us recall the notions of \emph{truncated pairs and displays} from \cite{lau-zink-18}; see also \cite{lau-10}.